 Malawi is famously known for Lake Malawi which dominates the country, Lake Malawi has lots to offer to the tourists such as the spectacular landscapes, rich culture, interesting wildlife; these entirely make Malawi a wonderful and beautiful place to visit.

 Lake Malawi is the country’s most popular attractions, it is the second deepest and third largest in Africa and the ninth according to size in the world.
-It is located between Mozambique and Tanzania, and it’s also known as Lago Niassa in Mozambique and Lake Nyasa in Tanzania.
+It is located between Mozambique and Tanzania, and it is also known as Lake Nyasa in Tanzania and Lago Niassa in Mozambique.
 Lake Malawi was discovered over 150 years ago by Dr David Livingstone who was a missionary-explorer.
 Lake Malawi is home to many fish species including over 700 cichlids species, it is a fresh water lake surrounded with golden sand beaches so with this various water sport activities like snorkeling, water skiing, Kayaking, sailing, diving can be done on this lake.
-The lake is classified into two parts; Lake Malawi (South) and Lake Malawi (North).
+This lake is classified into two parts; Lake Malawi (South) and Lake Malawi (North).

 Lake Malawi (South) this part of the lake is very famous and it’s near the country’s commercial city, Blantyre.
 This part is endowed with beautiful scenery and various attractive spots for Malawi tours such as Monkey bay, which also have various accommodation facilities like Campsites, lodges and cottages.
 Also certain annual festivals like the Lake of stars music festival is carried out at Nkopola Sunbird lodge, also water sports are done in this area.
 Lake Malawi (North), this part less populated and less developed compared to the Southern part of the lake, there are different historical sites in the towns of Karonga and Livingstonia, and it is advisable to visit this part during the dry season.
 While here you can stay at Dwangwa, Nkhotakota, Nkhata Bay among others.